-We believe the continuing global economic conditions are causing current contraction in the channel inventory and have resulted and could continue to result in lower consumer demand and prices for our products and for the products of our customers, particularly wireless communications equipment manufacturers or other members of the wireless industry, such as wireless network operators.
-We cannot predict other negative events that may have adverse effects on the economy, on demand and prices for wireless device products or on wireless device inventories at CDMA-based equipment manufacturers and wireless operators.
-Inflation and/or deflation and economic recessions that adversely affect the global economy and capital markets also adversely affect our customers.
+We believe the continuing uncertainty in the worldwide economy caused a contraction in the channel inventory and impacted and could continue to impact demand for our products and for the products of our customers, particularly wireless communications equipment manufacturers or other members of the wireless industry, such as wireless network operators.
+We cannot predict other negative events that may have adverse effects on the economy, on demand for wireless device products or on wireless device inventories at CDMA-based equipment manufacturers and wireless operators.
+Inflation and/or deflation and economic recessions that adversely affect the global economy and capital markets also adversely affect our customers and our end consumers.
 For example, our customers' ability to purchase or pay for our products and services, obtain financing and upgrade wireless networks could be adversely affected, leading to cancellation or delay of orders for our products.
 Also, our end consumers' standards of living could be lowered, and their ability to purchase wireless devices based on our technology could be diminished.
 Inflation could also increase our costs of raw materials and operating expenses and harm our business in other ways, and deflation could reduce our revenues if product prices fall.
 Any of these results from worsening global economic conditions could negatively affect our revenues and operating results.

-During the first quarter of fiscal 2009, 66% of our revenues were from customers and licensees based in South Korea, Japan and China, as compared to 75% during the first quarter of fiscal 2008, respectively.
-During fiscal 2008, 70% of our revenues were from customers and licensees based in South Korea, Japan and China, as compared to 69% during fiscal 2007.
+During the first nine months of fiscal 2009, 67% of our revenues were from customers and licensees based in South Korea, China and Japan as compared to 70% during fiscal 2008.
 These customers sell their products to markets worldwide, including in Japan, South Korea, China, India, North America, South America and Europe.
-A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea, Japan and China, or the economies of the major markets they serve would materially harm our business.
+A significant downturn in the economies of Asian countries where many of our customers and licensees are located, particularly the economies of South Korea, Japan and China, or the economies of the major markets they serve could materially harm our business.
 In addition, the continued threat of terrorism and heightened security and military action in response to this threat, or any future acts of war or terrorism, may cause disruptions to the global economy and to the wireless communications industry and create uncertainties.
 Should such negative events occur, subsequent economic recovery might not benefit us in the near term.
-If it does not, our ability to increase or maintain extensive ongoing customer service and support capability, any decline in the rate of growth of our revenues will have a significant adverse impact on our operating results.
+If it does not, our ability to increase or maintain our revenues and operating results may be impaired.
+In addition, because we intend to continue to make significant investments in research and development and to maintain extensive ongoing customer service and support capability, any decline in the rate of growth of our revenues will have a significant adverse impact on our operating results.

-Our two largest customers accounted for 28% and 30% of consolidated revenues in the first quarter of fiscal 2009 and 2008, respectively, and 30% and 27% of total consolidated revenues in fiscal 2008 and 2007, respectively.
+Our four largest customers accounted for 48% and 43% of consolidated revenues in the first nine months of fiscal 2009 and 2008, respectively, and 43% and 34% of total consolidated revenues in fiscal 2008 and 2007, respectively.
 The loss of any one of our major customers or any reduction in the demand for devices utilizing our CDMA technology could reduce our revenues and harm our ability to achieve or sustain desired levels of operating results.